BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 - Ensuring code quality and project direction
 - Responding to critical issues
 - Maintaining the project's infrastructure
+- Creating and managing hotfix branches for urgent production fixes

+_Note: Contributors can submit fixes for critical issues via feature branches.
+Maintainers may promote these to hotfix branches when urgent production fixes are needed._

 Currently, this project has a solo maintainer, but the role may expand as the project grows.